 The problem with doing so is that it doesn’t solve the cluttering problem a hundred percent.
 WordPress stores information in two different locations in the database.
 One in which the post content is stored and two where WordPress stores the administrative information of each revised post.

 With that script you only delete all the post revisions, but it doesn’t delete the administrative information.

 I found a plugin that provides a simple an easy solution that with couple of clicks you can get your database clean.

 Better Delete Revision

 Better Delete Revision is the best plugin you can use to delete all the revisions of the database.
 It deletes not only the post but also all the meta information of each post.
 It’s really simple to use, with a couple of clicks you can clean up your database.

 In case you don’t want to delete all the revisions, but only some of them or manage some older versions you can always use Revision Control to manage the revisions of your post manually.

 I didn’t include WP-Optimize in the initial post because it does more than just delete WordPress revisions, but after Allie’s comment I decided to include it in the post.
 This plugin do a lot of different type of optimizations in the database including deleting revisions without the need of using phpMyAdmin.

-Remember every time you try to do something with your database that you need to backup all the database first.
-You never know when things go wrong.
+Remember every time you try to do something with your database that you need to backup the whole database first.
+You never know when things can go wrong.
 I’ll be writing a new post in the future how you can backup your blog in many different ways.